dneuge/legacy-status-proxy-vatsim/README.md

 ### Install unpublished dependencies

-Some dependencies have no stable release version and thus are currently not available from Maven central, so they have to be installed locally:
+Some dependencies are not available from Maven central yet, so they have to be installed locally:

 - [Web Data Retrieval](https://github.com/dneuge/web-data-retrieval) at version `0.2`
-- VATPlanner's [VATSIM Public Data Formats](https://github.com/vatplanner/dataformats-vatsim-public) library at version `0.1-pre210402`

 In addition, the following projects do not have Maven artifacts nor an official POM file, so they need to be fetched, repackaged and installed locally as well: